|

 13. How do I winterize my drip irrigation Kit?

-14. Is bleach a good choice in keeping my rain harvesting system sanitized?
+14. Is bleach a good choice in keeping the water in my barrels sanitized?

 1. Why save rain?